-Regarding the macroeconomics, the assumption of developmental macroeconomics is that in developing countries markets are definitely unable to prevent financial crises and are not able to ensure access to foreign and domestic demand.
-Besides the wellknown market failures that economic theory competently discusses, there is a major market failure - the Dutch disease - which makes the exchange rate overvalued in the long-term, not just in the commodity booms (as the 1982 paper by Corden and Neary proposed).
-This fact plus three habitual policies - the growth with currentaccount deficits ('foreign savings') policy, a monetary policy around a high-level basic interest rate, and the use of the exchange rate as an anchor to control inflation - are the cause of the tendency toward the cyclical and chronic overvaluation of the exchange rate.
-This long-term overvaluation represents a major obstacle to the industrialization or the productive sophistication of most developing countries.
-Besides disconnecting the business enterprises that use state-of-the-art technology from domestic as well as foreign demand, the cyclical character of this tendency means that the country will go from currency crisis to currency crisis if it does not pursue an active exchange-rate policy to neutralize it.4
+On the macroeconomics aspect, the assumption of developmental macroeconomics is that in developing countries markets are definitely unable to prevent financial crises and are not able to ensure access to foreign and domestic demand.
+Besides the well-known market failures that economic theory competently discusses, there is a major market failure-the Dutch disease-

+which makes the exchange rate overvalued in the long-term - not only in the commodity booms as the 1982 paper by Corden and Neary proposed.
+This fact plus two usually populist policies, the growth cum foreign savings policy and the use of the exchange rate as an anchor to control inflation, are the cause of the tendency toward the cyclical and chronic overvaluation of the exchange rate.
+This represents a major obstacle to the industrialization or the productive sophistication of most developing countries.
+Besides disconnecting the business enterprises that use state of the art technology from demand, this tendency means that the country will go from currency crisis to currency crisis if it does not pursue an active exchange rate policy.7

-Developmental macroeconomics is distinct from classical developmentalism and Keynesian macroeconomics in a few significant areas: (i) the fundamental variables it uses are not the public deficit and the interest rate, but the current-account deficit and the exchange rate; (ii) what distinguishes developing economies from rich economies is no longer a social duality and a poorly structured market, but the fact that the former become indebted in foreign currency and are subject to balance-of-payment crises, whereas the latter become indebted in their own currency and are subject only to banking crises; (iii) contrarily to Keynesian macroeconomics, the existence of demand does not ensure investment and full employment, it is additionally required that the exchange rate assures access to demand, something that is not ensured due to the fact that the exchange rate may be overvalued in the long term;5 (iv) contrarily to what one assumes in classical developmentalism, developing countries don't need the capital of rich countries, in so far as (a) when they neutralize the Dutch disease, they will necessarily present a current-account surplus, and (b) foreign savings usually don't add to domestic savings and increase investment, but, rather, increase consumption.
+Developmental macroeconomics is distinct from classical developmentalism and Keynesian macroeconomics in a few but significant issues: (1) the fundamental variables it uses are not the public deficit and the interest rate, but the current account deficit and the exchange rate; (2) what distinguishes developing economies from rich economies is no longer a social duality and a poorly structured market, but the fact that the former become indebted in foreign currency and are subject to balance-of-payment crises, whereas the rich countries become indebted in their own currency and are subject only to banking crises; (3) contrarily to Keynesian macroeconomics, the existence of demand does not ensure investment and full employment; it is additionally required that the exchange rate assures access to demand - something that is not ensured due to the fact that the exchange rate may be overvalued in the long term;8 (4) contrarily to what assumes classical developmentalism, developing countries don't need the capital of rich countries in so far as (a) when they neutralize the Dutch disease, they will necessarily present a current account surplus, and (b) in so far as foreign savings usually don't add to domestic savings and increase investment, but, rather increase consumption.